Scrivito/scrivito_icon_box_widget/README.md

     $ bundle
     $ rake scrivito:migrate:install

+Some values are set during the migration.
+If you wish to change them you need to change the migration or create a new one.
+More un this subject you can find under customization.

+    $ rake scrivito:migrate
+    $ rake scrivito:migrate:publish

+## Customization

 Before running the migration you can change the fields for styles or sizes if needed.
 So you can add styles for border-style or more selectable styles.
 Be aware that you have to define the styles in your css.

-Than run the migration with:

-    $ rake scrivito:migrate
-    $ rake scrivito:migrate:publish

-## Setting Colors for your layout

 You need the instance method `selectable_color_classes(obj_name, field_name)` in your obj.rb.
 It returns an Array for your selectable color classes.